How Do Free Apps Make Money in 2024? (With Expert’s Insights and Examples)

 Frequently Asked Questions About the Free App Monetization Strategy

-How do apps make money without a download fee?
+How do apps make money without a download or subscription fee?

 Free apps make money by implementing any or a combination of the following app monetization models: